DeetonRushy/_cmd/Inc/README.md

 ## What is this?

-These are things that aren't an exclusive part of _cmd and can be used externally.
-The API & arguement parser are in here as they aren't essencial for the project. :heart:
+These are things that aren't an exclusive part of cmd and can be used externally.
+The API & arguement parser are in here as they aren't essensial for the project. :heart:

 ## Arguements